 7 September 2010.

-From Dutch daily De Telegraaf (a politically Rightist daily, before anyone comments about “liberal feminist prropaganda blah blah blah”):
+Translated from Dutch daily De Telegraaf (a politically Rightist daily, before anyone comments about “liberal feminist propaganda blah blah blah”):

 The pressure on young women to look attractive and stress in the workplace makes them start to smoke and drink earlier.